NZPBC Executive Committee 2021

 Mobile 021 314458

-The Auckland office has seven directors, including three Audit Directors, and around 60 staff.
-The William Buck Group consists of over 70 directors and 500 professionals across Australia and New Zealand.
+The Auckland office has eleven directors, including four Audit Directors, and around 80 staff.
+The William Buck Group consists of over 80 directors and 600 professionals across Australia and New Zealand.
 We have offices in Auckland, Sydney, Melbourne, Brisbane, Perth and Adelaide.

 In addition to being M.D., Clyde is Director of Business Advisory.
 He provides his clients with advice on business strategy, administration, accounting and tax issues.
 Originally from Samoa, Clyde prides himself on being friendly and understanding, enabling him to facilitate open communication between clients and his team.

-Clyde sits on several boards including Find Your Field of Dreams and A.C.E Aotearoa.
+Clyde sits on several boards including Find Your Field of Dreams.